Want Me to Visit Your School?

 Q: How much does it cost?

 A: I try to keep my fees as reasonable as possible, but when you're talking about having someone visit you from a distance, there are expenses.
-You'll need to provide transportation to your school (that might be an airplane ticket, or simply mileage if you're within driving distance of LA), hotel, a stipend to cover meals (or you can provide the meals themselves), rental car/transportation while I'm there (assuming I'm not traveling with my own car), and a negotiable fee for my time.
+You'll need to provide transportation to your school (that might be an airplane ticket, or simply mileage if you're within driving distance of Los Angeles), hotel, a stipend to cover meals (or you can provide the meals themselves), rental car/transportation (assuming I'm not traveling with my own car), and a negotiable fee for my time.

 Q: My school is far away from Los Angeles.
 Is that a problem?

 A: No problem at all.
-I'm happy to visit schools anywhere in the world (as well as in the United States, of course).
-Among my favorite travel destinations are Canada, the UK, Australia and New Zealand, and I'd be delighted for you to introduce me to a new favorite.
+I'm happy to visit schools or theatres anywhere in the world (as well as in the United States, of course).
+Among my favorite travel destinations are Canada, the UK, Australia, New Zealand and Asia, and I'd be delighted for you to introduce me to a new favorite.
+While I do need to be paid for my time, if you're located in an especially desirable location, let's talk.

 Q: What happens when you visit?